 Best suited for

-• Delivering standardized knowledge, such as onboarding, safety, security awareness, or compliance training.
+• Delivering standardized knowledge, such as the onboarding of new hires, or safety, security awareness, or compliance training.

 • Providing information on a new product, technology, or policy update.